craftercms/docs/source/system-administrators/profile/admin/index.rst

 New Installation
 ^^^^^^^^^^^^^^^^

-You can follow the instructions for building a complete binary archive of Crafter CMS as described `here <https://github.com/craftercms/craftercms/blob/support/3.1.x/README.md>`__.
+You can follow the instructions for building a complete binary archive of CrafterCMS as described `here <https://github.com/craftercms/craftercms/blob/support/3.1.x/README.md>`__.

 ^^^^^^^^^^^^^^^^^^^^^